edge-ai/EDGEMATRIX-Stream-Toolkit-Tutorial/quickstart.rst

        :align: center

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Launch the EdgeStream SDK application
+Launch the EDGEMATRIX Stream Toolkit application
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Launch the EdgeStreamSDK application by executing the edgestreamsdk program.
+Launch the EDGEMATRIX StreamToolkit application by executing the edgestreamsdk program.

 .. code-block:: bash